1

 organization and it comes as no surprise that they make no meaningful

 predictions.
-Their ability to explain the Universe and its phenomena are
+They are completely unable to explain the Universe and its phenomena.

-Actually, there are many more bubble models; practically all are based
+There are many additional bubble models; practically all are based

 hybrid inflation and many others.
 The description Andreï Linde applies to